Start button flashing — won’t run

 How Much Does This Repair Cost?

-DIY parts for fixing a flashing Start button on the GE GDT645SYVFS typically run $10–$80, depending on whether you need a door latch, control board component, or other part.
+DIY parts for fixing a flashing Start button on the GE GDT645SYVFS typically run $10–$80, depending on whether you need a door latch, control board component, or another part.
 A professional service call usually costs $150–$300 including labor.
-Handling this repair yourself can save you $100 or more while getting your dishwasher running again quickly.
+Taking on this repair yourself can save you $100 or more while getting your dishwasher back up and running quickly.

 Frequently Asked Questions